A catering manager organises the provision, preparation, delivery and serving of food in various locations. There are two specialisms:

 You can choose from a wide range of suitable training routes.

-Full time study for a qualification such as an HNC, HND or degree in hospitality management.
+Full time study for a qualification such as an HNC (SCQF Level 7), HND (SCQF Level 8) or degree (SCQF Level 9-10) in hospitality management.

 A degree in an unrelated subject plus a postgraduate course in hospitality management.